New cameras on fishing boats roll-out should go further - Greenpeace

 Around 830 boats in the inshore fleet were also required to electronically report their catches and positions.

+Seafood NZ's Jeremy Helson welcomed the announcement.
+He said his group looked forward to "continuing to work with government on some of the other issues holding up implementation".

-Forest & Bird chief executive Kevin Hague welcomed the move, which came after years of calls for action from conservation groups.
+Forest & Bird chief executive Kevin Hague also welcomed the move, which came after years of calls for action from conservation groups.

 "Industry now needs to come to party and back the regulations and programme needed to make this happen," he said.